YimengYvonne/YimengYvonne.github.io/index.md

 <img src="https://YimengYvonne.github.io/mypic.jpg" class="floatpic" width="200" height="340">

-Here is **Hanlin Cai (Lance, 蔡汉霖)**.

-I am a senior undergrad majoring in **EECS** at Fuzhou University and Maynooth University (Combined degrees).
-Currently, I serve as a research assistant at the IIoT-Lab, advised by [Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu) and [Dr. Meng Yuan](https://www.researchgate.net/profile/Meng-Yuan-4).
-I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/)'s team at Cambridge University.
-Recently, I have been selected as an **AAAI UC Scholar**.
-I will be attending AAAI-24 in Vancouver, please feel free to chat with me.
+Here is **Yimeng Wang**.
+My preferred name is Yvonne.

+I am a first year P.hD student majoring in **CS** at William \& Mary.
+Currently, I am advised by [Prof. Yixuan Zhang](https://zjanice.github.io/).

+My research interests lie at the intersection of **Human-Computer Interaction (HCI)** and **Artificial Intelligence**, with a particular focus on the dynamics of Human-Large Language Model (LLM) Interaction.
+My work also encompasses the development and ethical considerations of advanced machine learning and deep learning models, aiming to enhance the capabilities and integrity of LLM agents in various applications.
+Through this multidisciplinary approach, I seek to contribute to the evolution of ethical, effective, and user-centric technology solutions.

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *hanlin[dot]cai[at]ieee[dot]org*
+If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *ywang139[at]wm[dot]edu*

 ## Academic Background